probedock/probedock-itf/README.md

 4. Deploy your application.

-5. To start the tests, you need to do `POST` request with the following content in the body:
+5. To start the tests, you need to do `POST` request with the following content in the body.
+In fact, you have the full control of the path where the resource is exposed.

 ```json
 {